Swedish Fortification Corps: The Establishment of the Quartermaster General Position

-In 1631, the first Quartermaster General was appointed in Sweden—Kräill von Bemebergh.
+In 1631, the first Quartermaster General was appointed in Sweden—Georg Günther Kräill von Bemeberg.
 However, he does not appear to have been the head of the fortifications personnel within the artillery, nor did he oversee the kingdom's permanent defenses.
 The need for such a position, recognized earlier by Gustavus Adolphus, remained, and in 1634, Olof Hansson, who had returned to Sweden, was appointed Quartermaster General "over the fortifications."
 He was placed in charge of the fortifications personnel, which at the time consisted of two engineers, four conductors, and eight workmaster journeymen.

 However, Hansson was dispatched to Prussia and Livonia but returned the following year, was ennobled under the name Örnehufwudh, and received a renewed appointment as "Quartermaster General and over all fortifications."
 His authority extended over all engineers, master craftsmen, and conductors employed in fortress construction, under the artillery command.
 With this, the fortifications personnel—now expanded to three engineers, one master craftsman, eight conductors, two copyists, and one clerk—was organized into a separate corps under a Quartermaster General, though still formally under the artillery command until 1641.
 That year, the fortifications corps was separated from the artillery and became an independent unit under the War College, and later, as a fully separate entity.